Defibrillation / Cardioversion

 - ⦾ Long-term cardiology follow-up and lifestyle modification support

 Prefer WhatsApp for Defibrillation / Cardioversion enquiries?
-We respond on chat during working hours.
+Chat with our orthopedic team during working hours for quick assistance.